renero/causal-graph/docs/installation.rst

 Installation
 ============

-You can install CausalGraph using pip:
+You can install CausalExplain using pip:

 .. code-block:: bash

-   pip install causalgraph
+   pip install causalexplain

 Requirements
 -----------

-CausalGraph requires Python 3.7 or later.
+CausalExplain requires Python 3.7 or later.
 The main dependencies are:

 * numpy
 * pandas